Brian T. Chait, D.Phil.

 Camille and Henry Dreyfus Professor

 Mass spectrometry is a powerful analytical technique that can accurately measure the molecular masses of individual biomolecules, including peptides, proteins, and large intact protein assemblies.
 Chait’s lab specializes in the development of mass spectrometers and other tools and methods for investigating a variety of biological and biochemical phenomena.

-The lab has recently developed potent approaches for elucidating proximal, distal, and transient protein–protein interactions in cellular milieus, and for determining distance restraints between amino-acid residues within large protein assemblies by chemical cross-linking and mass spectrometry.
+The lab has developed potent approaches for elucidating proximal, distal, and transient protein–protein interactions in cellular milieus, and for determining distance restraints between amino-acid residues within large protein assemblies by chemical cross-linking and mass spectrometry.
 The long-term goal of this research is to develop a molecular microscope for defining cellular systems with scales spanning all the way from the dimensions of a cell to the atomic resolution of molecules.

 Chait is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.